wagerfield/onno/docs/features.md

 If the `theme` did not have a `widths` array then the `sizes` array would resolve values for both render functions.

-### Recursive render functions

-This is one of the _major features_ introduced by onno.

 ### Serializable themes

-It is good practice to define a `theme` _or facets of a theme_ in a serializable data structure such as JSON or YAML.
+It is good practice to define a `theme` _or facets of a theme_ in a serializable data structure such as JSON.
 Doing so facilitates the portability of design tokens between languages, projects and platforms.
 This is how companies like [GitHub][github-primer-primitives] organise their design tokens and projects like [Theo][salesforce-theo] consume and distribute them.

 When working with arrays of values in a `theme` (Styled System refers to these as "scales") the only way to retrieve values from them is via an index.
 For large arrays of values, this can make it difficult to keep track of which index you require for a particular value and often leads to counting through the array with your finger (we've all done it).
 Further problems arise when values are added or removed from the array causing indexes to resolve to different values.